Saturday, September 04, 2010

 Latest News

-and why humans found Love, adapted to monogamy and became better parents
+Essential Personalities, and why humans found Love, adapted to monogamy and became better parents

-Gravity Publishing, 2009
+Gravity Publishing, 1 June 2009

-ISBN-13 978-0-9544831-4-2 paperback 400 pages with drawings
+ISBN-13 978-0-9544831-4-2 trade paper 400 pages with drawings

 order it on Amazon

-Kennedy uses evolutionary arguments to demolish popular beliefs about human mating strategies.
+Andrew Kennedy's long-awaited new book demolishes popular beliefs about human mating strategies.
 We have to remember that we are all designed to be parents, and that parenting success over the last 50,000 years hinged on a new innate system of making relationships.

-With the systematic production of personalty variations, humans are better enabled to seek and make successful relationships beyond the family and outside the group.
+With the systematic production of personalty types, humans are better enabled to seek and make successful relationships beyond the family and outside the group.
 Strangers become not only comprehensible but attractive, explaining at a stroke why tribes and societies always slowly change and evolve.

 'They are,' the author says, 'the proof of what I am talking about.
 If they don't make sense, then my arguments fail.'